apache/couchdb/share/doc/src/replication/intro.rst

 There are two ways for controlling which documents are replicated, and which are skipped. *Local* documents are never replicated (see :ref:`api/local`).

-Additionally, :ref:`filterfun` can be used in a replication documents (see :ref:`replication-settings`).
+Additionally, :ref:`filterfun` can be used in a replication (see :ref:`replication-settings`).
 The replication task will then evaluate the filter function for each document in the changes feed.
 The document will only be replicated if the filter returns `true`.